jakeuyeda/jakeuyeda.github.io/essays/SoftwareEngineering.md

   - Skills
 ---

 Software Engineering is defined as a process of analyzing user requirements and then designing, building, and testing software applications which will satisfy those requirements.
-(Guru99) When I read this definition, I see many skills I need to develop to be a proficient software engineer.
+(Guru99, Website) When I read this definition, I see many skills I need to develop to be a proficient software engineer.
 In this piece I will tell you what got me interested in software engineering and what I think is the best skill to know for becoming a proficient software engineer.

 ## Why I am interested in Software Engineering